AI ERP for Construction: The Complete Guide for 2026

 Implementation and time to value

 Traditional ERP implementation is one of the biggest barriers to adoption for subcontractors.
-According to ERP Focus, traditional construction ERP implementations typically take 6–18 months and require significant consulting, configuration, and training investment.
+Traditional construction ERP implementations typically take 6–18 months for large, complex deployments, a range cited consistently across ERP research firms, and require significant consulting, configuration, and training investment.

 AI ERP platforms generally deploy faster because the AI agents learn your workflows from your data rather than requiring extensive manual configuration.
 Typical deployment timelines for purpose-built AI platforms range from 2–6 weeks to reach operational status.